 LAKE PEND OREILLE stretches nearly 50 lineal miles from Sandpoint to Idlewilde Bay at Farragut State Park, and carries a wide diversity of catchable species besides the Kamloops, such as whitefish, cutthrout and brown trout, mackinaw or lake trout, large and smallmouth bass, crappie, pumpkinseed sunfish, perch and bullhead (catfish).
 The list goes on with peno, northern pikeminnow, tench, suckers, sculpin and a variety of smaller minnows.
-At right is a picture of a Chinook salmon.

 The Kamloops trout is actually a Gerrard rainbow, first stocked into the system in 1941.
 The Gerrard is a long-living wild strain of rainbow native to the Lardeau River which flows into the Kootenay Lake in Canada, just north of the United States.
 The Gerrard is well adapted to the cold waters of Pend Oreille and spawns successfully in the wild.
+That's a picture of a trophy Gerrard, above, hoisted by fisherman Clint Nicholson.

 Now and then a lucky angler will catch a hybrid "cutbow," a cross between a cutthroat and a rainbow.
 The largest cutbow taken in Idaho was a 24-pounder caught here in 1991 by Irwin Donart.